-Phimosis isn't usually a problem unless it's associated with symptoms such as redness, soreness or swelling.
+Phimosis isn't usually a problem unless it causes symptoms such as redness, soreness or swelling.

-If your child's glans is sore and inflamed they may have balanitis.
+If your child's glans is sore and inflamed they may have balanitis (inflammation of the head of the penis).
 There may also be a thick discharge underneath the foreskin.
 If both the glans and foreskin are inflamed it's known as balanoposthitis.

 Take your child to see your GP if they have these type of symptoms.
-They will be able to recommend appropriate treatment.
+Your GP will be able to recommend appropriate treatment.